 Lifestyle and home remedies

+Taking care of sensitive skin is the first step in treating atopic dermatitis and preventing flares.
 To help reduce itching and soothe inflamed skin, try these self-care measures:

 Coping and support

 Atopic dermatitis can make you feel uncomfortable and self-conscious.
 It can be especially stressful, frustrating or embarrassing for adolescents and young adults.
 It can disrupt their sleep and even lead to depression.

 Some people may find it helpful to talk with a therapist or other counselor, a family member, or a friend.
 Or it can be helpful to find a support group for people with eczema, who know what it's like to live with the condition.